Mirantis/compliance/examples/DockerEE-compliance/README.md

-# DDC Compliance Documentation Sample
+# Docker Enterprise Edition Compliance Documentation Sample

 Included is a sample `opencontrol.yaml` file that imports the Docker EE components and supports the generation of FedRAMP Moderate compliance documentation.